-The sense of impunity from copyright responsibility that Canada's educational establishment displays not only has decimated copyright owners' licensing revenue for copying, but also has contributed to an overall attrition of revenues from the sale of textbooks and other educational works in Canada.
-While the 2015 PwC study provided examples of potential revenue loss, a fresh example emerged in 2017, when it was revealed that Concordia University's Center for Expanded Poetics was creating high-quality scans of entire books by at least a dozen contemporary Canadian and U.S. poets and making them available for free download, rather than purchasing them for use by students.
-Although Canadian publishers and authors are the most profoundly impacted, the fallout has reverberated in the U.S. creative sector, because U.S. authors and publishers have always accounted for a significant share of the textbooks, supplementary materials, and other texts used in the Canadian educational sector.
+The sense of impunity from copyright responsibility that Canada's educational establishment displays not only has significantly reduced copyright owners' licensing revenue for copying, but also has contributed to an overall attrition of revenues from the sale of textbooks and other educational works in Canada.
+In 2017, it was revealed that Concordia University's Center for Expanded Poetics was creating high-quality scans of entire books by at least a dozen contemporary Canadian and U.S. poets and making them available for free download, rather than purchasing them for use by students.32 Although Canadian publishers and authors are the most profoundly impacted, the fallout has reverberated in the U.S. creative sector, because U.S. authors and publishers have always accounted for a significant share of the textbooks, supplementary materials, and other texts used in the Canadian educational sector.

-The Heritage Report provided recommendations to address this problem, most importantly that the Government of Canada should clarify that the fair dealing exception should not apply to educational institutions when the work is commercially available.
-This would bring needed clarity to Canada's law regarding the circumstances under which the use of certain works may not require a license.
+The Heritage Report made recommendations to address this problem, most importantly that the Government of Canada should clarify that the fair dealing exception should not apply to educational institutions when the work is commercially available.33 This would bring needed clarity to Canada's law regarding the circumstances under which the use of certain works may not require a license.
 Until the legal framework is clarified, the crisis in the educational publishing sector will continue.
-Because "education" is not defined in the statute, and given the expansive interpretation of fair dealing articulated by Canadian courts, the amendment creates an obvious risk of unpredictable impacts extending far beyond teaching in bona fide educational institutions (and far beyond materials created specifically for use by such institutions).
-Nor is the educational fair dealing amendment the only problematic CMA provision for educational publishers.
+Because "education" is not defined in the statute and given the expansive interpretation of fair dealing articulated by Canadian courts, the exception continues to present a risk of unpredictable impacts extending far beyond teaching in bona fide educational institutions (and far beyond materials created specifically for use by such institutions).
+Unfortunately, with the 2021 SCC decision in the York University v.
+Canadian Copyright Licensing Agency (Access Copyright),34 the problematic environment for education publishers can now be remedied only through action by parliament.
+The SCC ruled that certified tariffs are not mandatory, and as such, "not enforceable against York."
+Importantly, the SCC did not opine on the fair dealing question, stating there was no "genuine dispute between the proper parties" about the (fair dealing) Guidelines.

+Nor is the educational fair-dealing amendment the only problematic CMA provision for educational publishers.
 The broad exception in Section 30.04 of the Copyright Act is also concerning.
 It immunizes nearly anything done "for educational or training purposes" by an educational institution or its agent with respect to "a work or other subject matter that is available through the Internet," so long as the Internet site or the work is not protected by a TPM.

-Canada's government is well aware of the dire state of its educational publishing market.
+Canada's government is aware of the dire state of its educational publishing market.
 Even the flawed Industry Report acknowledged a problem, although it stopped short of recommending an adequate solution and instead took a wait-and-see approach.
 Canadian federal authorities, and its Parliament, should be encouraged to address this crisis by expeditiously implementing the recommendations in the Heritage Report intended to address this crisis, including clarifying the scope of the education as fair dealing exception.
-In addition, to prevent educational institutions from circumventing the tariff system, the Copyright Act should be amended to confirm that an approved tariff by the Copyright Board is mandatory in nature, and its enforceability is not dependent upon a person's assent to, or agreement with, its terms.
-The goal must be an appropriate balance under which educational publishers and authors are once again compensated for their works, thus ensuring a viable domestic marketplace for commercially published educational materials.
+In addition, to prevent educational institutions from circumventing the tariff system, the Copyright Act should be amended to confirm that an approved tariff by the Copyright Board is mandatory in nature, and its enforceability is not dependent upon a person's assent to, or agreement